fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

  1. Get feedback from journal editors on the draft publication workflow
  2. Get feedback from Datastewards and 4TU.Research.Data community
  3. Use a Proof of Concept to implement FAIR Data in the publication workflow in a newly launched OA journal
+ 4. Seek funding to cover the work of checking the Data

 **Long term steps**
  1. Revise publishing workflow if necessary